cjhines/web-accessibility/README.md

 # Web Accessibility (A11y)
-Cliff notes of Google's Web Accessibility course.
-You can access the course, and other Web Accessibility resources from Google in the link below.
+Notes for Google's Web Accessibility course.
+You can access the course, and many other Web Accessibility resources from Google in the link below.

 [Web Accessibility fundamentals by Google](https://developers.google.com/web/fundamentals/accessibility).